The Day the Sky Answered — Modern Paraphrase | fresh.bible

 "Come closer to me."

 Everyone moved in.
-And did something unexpected — he repaired the of the Lord that had been torn down.
-He took twelve stones, one for each of the tribes of sons, the ones God had renamed Israel.
-With those stones he rebuilt the in the name of the Lord.
+And Elijah did something unexpected — he repaired the of the Lord that had been torn down.
+He took twelve stones, one for each of the tribes of sons, the ones God had renamed .
+With those stones he rebuilt the Altar in the name of the Lord.
 He dug a trench around it large enough to hold about four gallons of seed.
 He arranged the wood, cut the bull in pieces, and laid it on top.

 Then he gave an instruction that made no sense:

 They did it.
-Then said:
+Then Elijah said:

 "Do it again."